THE RARITAN-MILLSTONE HERITAGE ALLIANCE INC.

 Free and open to all

-Delaware & Raritan Canal author and historian
+Following a brief business meeting, Delaware & Raritan Canal author and historian

 Linda J. Barth's slide presentation will introduce us to the people, bridges, locks, and aqueducts